vivaria/edisonrul.ing/docs/source/cards/k/knight-of-the-red-lotus.md

 ### Card Rulings

-●You can Normal Summon this monster.
+*   You can Normal Summon this monster.
 The effect to Special Summon targets.